 Here are three PowerPoint presentations about Extensive Reading.
 You can downloads them to watch them yourself or even to borrow slides from for your presentations.
 If you do, please acknowledge the author and the Extensive Reading Foundation.

 - An Introduction to Extensive Reading by Richard Day, (University of Hawaii and Founder Emeritus of the ERFoundation).
 A mainly text-based presentation covering the basic of ER.
 Click here to download.

 - Extensive Reading for Building Fluency in Adult ELLS by Doreen Ewert (University of San Francisco and member of the ERF Board of Directors).
 A general ER overview and description of an program in an ESL situation.
 A mix of graphic and text-based presentation.
 Click here to download.

-- ER: Extensive Reading/ Effective Reading by Marc Helgesen (Miyagi Gakuin Women’s University and Chair of the ERF).
+- ER: Extensive Reading/ Effective Reading by Marc Helgesen (Miyagi Gakuin Women’s University and Past Chair of the ERF).
 A mainly visual introduction to ER and ER activities.
 There are two versions, one from the Philippines and one from Indonesia.
 They are similar but the one for Indonesia was modified to make it more appropriate for the culture.
 Since it is visual, you may want to watch the SlideShare version.

 The “5-finger” rule is a good way.
-Here’s a handout for teachers or students.

 The “Vicious” and “Virtuous” circles.